“You can always be thinner, look better!”

 Not just that but rougher waters require more exertion to keep yourself balanced therefore the muscles in your torso are utilized and refined the most.

-Paddle boarding is a high intensity activity that is a top choice for weight loss, burning calories, and muscle toning.
+Paddle boarding is a high intensity activity that is a top choice and a great workout for weight loss, burning calories, and muscle toning.
 There isn’t a single muscle in the body that isn’t engaged and worked to perfection during the activity.
+Plus, it’s also fun!

 For individuals searching for creative ways to get their health back on the right track paddle boarding is versatile, encompassing, and efficient.
 Moreover, if you’re scared of things getting monotonous in your workout routine… try out SUP fishing, SUP yoga, SUP racing, and SUP touring.